AtechPro/AtechPro/readme.md

 ## ⚖️ Life Rule: Everything come with Cost

+Every feature merged on GitHub carries a cost: increased complexity, potential for bugs, and the ongoing effort of maintenance.

-Soo I can't say my system is perfect, I still long way to learn
+Soo I can't say my system is perfect, I still long way to learn, Its also of cost of coding issues. but you know **_Everything is Always Come with cost, Despite is free_**

 ---

 ## Kata-Kata Semangat (Piece of Advices)

 - Learn Networking, and Software
-- Read Documentation
+- Read Documentation, or again Leverage AI to read documentation
 - Do Proper CI/CD, don't Be like Me, but even with that I believe I will improve my CI/CD Skill to ensuring Better Security
-- Learn CyberSecurity
+- Learn CyberSecurity and the best practice to make your system more secure
+- Leverage AI not Dependant On It, you will regret later, I still somehow relying 😭
+- Well mostly people don't care, at least it work then you should fine, [SE but SE](#se-but-se-philosophy), or K.I.S.S formation (Keep It Simple, Senang)